 Attention, IT Department: You are no longer needed.

 While your employees may not recognize the importance of IT, others do.
-This trend — where employees take IT into their own hands by using devices, apps and software for business without IT’s approval — is called Shadow IT and the loosening of IT’s control over security threatens to topple businesses everywhere.
+This trend—where employees take IT into their own hands by using devices, apps, and software for business without IT’s approval—is called Shadow IT and the loosening of IT’s control over security threatens to topple businesses everywhere.
+This is especially true in the age of digital workspaces.

 Isn’t it time the IT department regained control?

-In the 25 or so years since businesses opened their networks to the World Wide Web, we’ve seen a transition from total security as controlled by the IT department to an employee-driven application and device free-for-all.
+In the 25 or so years since businesses opened their networks to the internet, we’ve seen a transition from total security as controlled by the IT department to an employee-driven application and device free-for-all.

 It would be difficult to pinpoint where exactly in this transition the Shadow IT trend started, but Phil Hagen, SANS Certified Instructor and Course Author, sees it as starting at a cultural level.